csp2002/TRACE/README.md

     --thresholds 0.70 0.75 0.80 0.85 0.90 0.95
 ```

-For each slice in the test volume the AI's prediction is compared against the clinician's ground truth at the chosen Dice threshold; if the metric falls below the threshold the slice is "rejected" and the clinician corrects it, otherwise it is "accepted" as-is.
-The driver sweeps the threshold list and computes the rejection rate under two AI modes — Mode A is the baseline model alone (no reference), Mode B is the same baseline plus TRACE conditioned per slice on the previous slice's mask (the AI prediction if that slice was accepted, otherwise the clinician's correction) — and writes a JSON curve.
-Both modes use AI; the comparison isolates the effect of TRACE.
+Each slice's AI prediction is checked against GT at the Dice threshold: below threshold the clinician corrects it ("rejected"), otherwise it is "accepted".
+The driver sweeps thresholds and reports the rejection rate for **Mode A** (baseline alone) vs **Mode B** (baseline + TRACE).

 A second entry point, `tumor_seg/simulation_other_metrics.py`, supports Surface DSC, FN/FP rate and HD95 as the accept/reject criterion in addition to Dice; it shares the CLI of `simulation.py` plus a `--metric` flag.